zeek/zeek/frameworks/logging.rst

 In order to log data to a new log stream, all of the following needs to be
 done:

-- A :bro:type:`record` type must be defined which consists of all the fields that will be logged (by convention, the name of this record type is usually "Info").
+- A :zeek:type:`record` type must be defined which consists of all the fields that will be logged (by convention, the name of this record type is usually "Info").
-- A log stream ID (an :bro:type:`enum` with type name "Log::ID") must be defined that uniquely identifies the new log stream.
+- A log stream ID (an :zeek:type:`enum` with type name "Log::ID") must be defined that uniquely identifies the new log stream.
-- A log stream must be created using the :bro:id:`Log::create_stream` function.
+- A log stream must be created using the :zeek:id:`Log::create_stream` function.
-- When the data to be logged becomes available, the :bro:id:`Log::write` function must be called.
+- When the data to be logged becomes available, the :zeek:id:`Log::write` function must be called.

 In the following example, we create a new module "Foo" which creates